 - Analysis of properties of web data representation formats

 WELT’s color among the KIZI groups is orange or brown (whatever is more readable in the given context).
 Their combination represents the symbiosis of the freshness and agility of the web engineering world (orange) and long, rooted tradition of the library world (brown).

-- 6 May 2019: A paper on the Software Ergonomics Testing Platform, co-authored by Jiří Hradil and Vilém Sklenák, appeared online in Springer’s Cognition, Technology & Work journal (IF >1.2)
+- February 2020: A paper on the Software Ergonomics Testing Platform, co-authored by Jiří Hradil and Vilém Sklenák, appeared in a printed issue of Springer’s Cognition, Technology & Work journal (IF >1.2)

 - 7-9 February 2019: The annual international XML Prague conference was held with Jirka Kosek as PC Chair.